rdbliss/gbg/README.md

 It reads in a C file, searches for a function, prints the function, eliminates the gotos that it can, then prints the function post-removal.

+## Setup

+The implementation relies on a slightly modified version of the pycparser library.
+A virtualenv will need to be setup in the directory of the project.

+    $ virtualenv .
+    $ source ./env/bin/activate
+    $ (env) pip3 install ./pycparser

+This should get it up and running if you're in the virtualenv.

 ## Usage

 `./parse.py infile [function]`